burger icon

 Withdrawing winnings: the not-so-secret sauce

-Same rules as everywhere-the way you put money in is the way you'll get it out.
-That's not Oshi being fussy, that's how all legit casinos block money-laundering.
-Here are some bits to know:
+Same rules as everywhere-the way you put money in is the way you’ll get it out.
+That’s not Oshi being fussy, that’s how all legit casinos block money-laundering.
+However, there are some strict limits and timing realities you need to know about:

-Don't forget-all requests get checked out by real people.
+Don’t forget-all requests get checked out.
 My first bigger withdrawal kind of crawled, but a quick docs upload smoothed things out.
 Tip: clear KYC as soon as you sign up, then kick back.
 And if you ever shift your mind and want your deposit back, remember-Oshi only pays out to your original deposit method, Curacao eGaming rules and all.

 Rolling over: the 3x must-know